Mailtrap logo

 Resend

-Averaged across the date range, Mailtrap shows a 0.00% daily error rate compared to 0.07% for Resend.
-The highest single-day error rate was 0.00% for Mailtrap and 2.45% for Resend.
-Mailtrap demonstrates a lower error rate, indicating slightly more consistent availability during this period.
+Averaged across the date range, Mailtrap shows a 0.00% daily error rate compared to 0.03% for Resend.
+The highest single-day error rate was 0.00% for Mailtrap and 2.02% for Resend.
+Both providers show similar reliability levels, with error rates well within acceptable thresholds.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.